buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialWoodBasedStructure.md

 # Pset_MaterialWoodBasedStructure

-Properties about Material of Wood Based Structure.
+Properties about Material of Wood Based Structure.<!-- end of definition -->